-My blog title has an intentional ambiguity, a literary pattern I learned from Luke the Evangelist.
-The words themselves come from Luke’s second volume—Acts of the Apostles.
-Throughout Acts, Luke characterizes those who follow Jesus and proclaim his lordship as Holy Spirit-empowered witnesses (see, e.g, Acts 1:8).
+This blog’s title has an intentional ambiguity.
+Throughout Acts of the Apostles, its author characterizes those who follow Jesus and proclaim his lordship as Holy Spirit-empowered witnesses (see, e.g, Acts 1:8).
 I believe that this identity extends to those who would follow Jesus today, which is the principal thing I am trying to do in life.
 But in Acts the Spirit also bears witness (Acts 5:32).
 I hope that this space will serve as a point of intersection for listening to the Spirit’s witness and learning to be the Spirit’s witnesses.
 In other words, this blog is about the God to whom the Christian scriptures bear witness, and everything else in relation to God.
 I hope you find something interesting, and I’d love to hear from you in the comments of individual posts or below, or via E-mail: cwolff(at)nnu.edu.